jj7jj77/JuliasPortfolio/README.md

+<!DOCTYPE html>
 <html lang="en">
 	<head>
 		<meta charset="UTF-8">
-		<meta name="viewport" content="width=device-width, initial-scale=5.0"> <!-- content is to make sure that the website functions on small device and big ones.will work responsively-->
+		<meta name="viewport" content="width=device-width, initial-scale=1.0"> <!-- content is to make sure that the website functions on small device and big ones.will work responsively-->
 		<title>Julia's Portfolio Website</title>

 <!-- font can u used from google font -->